bneil/mcp-memory-pouchdb/README.md

      b) Connect them to the current entities using relations
      c) Store facts about them as observations, add timestamps to observations via get_current_time

+5. Error Recovery:
+   - If memory retrieval fails, execute read_graph function immediately
+   - Log any memory access failures for debugging
+   - Continue the conversation with best available information

+6. Memory Validation:
+   - Periodically verify that memory access is functional by checking for core entities
+   - If validation fails, attempt reconnection via read_graph

 IMPORTANT: Provide a helpful and engaging response, asking relevant questions to encourage user engagement.
 Update the memory during the interaction, if required, based on the new information gathered (point 3).
 ```